learn-co-curriculum/dsc-ab-testing-recap/README.md

 In this section, you got a chance to further practice hypothesis testing with some real-world scenarios.
 Here's a brief recap of some of the key takeaways from the section.

-## Objectives

-You will be able to:

-* Critically think about statistical test design

 ## A Brief Review